 A matter of convenience

-With Mintel revealing that 47% of free-from food/drink consumers are attracted to short-cut free-from products, the new convenience meal offers at the show included Upton’s Naturals pre-seasoned wholefood jackfruit meat alternatives in Sweet and Smoky and Chilli Lime, and Lazy Vegan’s Mexican and Provençal frozen ready-meals, combining fresh vegetables with Pulled Peaz protein chunks made from
+With Mintel revealing that 47% of free-from food/drink consumers are attracted to short-cut free-from products, the new convenience meal offers at the show included Upton’s Naturals pre-seasoned wholefood jackfruit meat alternatives in Sweet and Smoky and Chilli Lime, and Lazy Vegan’s Mexican and Provençal frozen ready-meals, combining fresh vegetables with Pulled Peaz protein chunks made from green peas.

 On the baking side, Creative Nature launched its organic, refined sugar-free Whole Grain Banana Bread Mix and Chocolate Chip Muffin Mix, both of which are free from the top 14 allergens; while the Superfood Bakery introduced its gluten-free and vegan Joy Makers Brownies with cocoa and maca powder.

 Free From Product Listings

 Organic Gluten Free Scottish Oats Porridge